ehmicky/wild-wild-path/README.md

 # Property names which could be interpreted as tokens must be escaped by
 # using a backslash at the beginning.
 This includes properties that:
-#  - Are integers, but are not array elements
+#  - Are integers but are not array elements
 #  - Have multiple slashes and start with one
 name.\\0
 name.\\/not_a_regexp/